eegli/tinyparse/readme.md

 - First argument: An object literal that specifies the **exact types** that are desired for the parsed arguments.
 Its **exact values** will be used as a fallback/default.

 - Second argument: Options object.
-You can specify both a _file flag_ (whose value will point to a file) and options per key.
+You can specify both a _file flag_ (whose flag value will point to a file) and options per key.

 Note that most arguments and options are optional.
 IntelliSense and TypeScript will show you the detailed signatures and what is required.